Tollygunge: Electorate

+Tollygunge happens to be a Vidhan Sabha constituency in the West Bengal Legislative Assembly and several neighbourhoods in this area like Golf Green, Bijoygarh, Bikramgarh, Azadgarh etc. served as refugee colonies post the 1971 Bangladesh Liberation War.
+It is currently represented by Aroop Biswas of the All India Trinamool Congress in the Legislative Assembly, who also serves as Minister for North Bengal Development in the Government of West Bengal.
+Erstwhile Leader of the Opposition in the Assembly, Pankaj Banerjee, preceded Biswas.
+The first Left Front Mayor of Kolkata, Prasanta Sur, represented Tollygunge in several successive elections.
+Hence, Tollygunge has a rich and diverse political and socio-economic history.
+Ambika Chakrabarty and Niranjan Sengupta, had earlier been elected from Tollygunge several number of times within the 1950-70s.
+Both were veteran fighters of the Bengal Independence movement, having been members of the Chittagong Jugantar Party and the Dhaka Anushilan Samity, respectively.
+Tollygunge is currently part of the Jadavpur Lok Sabha Constituency, which was represented by famous singer Kabir Suman from 2009 to 2014.
+Earlier, it fell within the South Kolkata constituency.
+As per the orders of the Delimitation Commission, Tollygunge Vidhan Sabha Was Composed of Ward No. 89,94,97,98,99 till 1967.89,94,97,98 till 1982.
+89,94,95,97,98 till 2001 and 81,89,94,95,97,98 till 2011.From 2011 now comprises the following wards: 94, 95, 97, 98, 100, 111, 112, 113 and 114 of the Kolkata Municipal Corporation.

 Healthcare

-One of the major government super speciality hospitals, M R Bangur, is situated in Tollygunge.
-An ISO certified hospital it serves as the district hospital for the district of South 24 Parganas.
+One of the major government super-speciality hospitals, M.R.
+Bangur Hospital, is situated in Tollygunge.
+An ISO-certified hospital it serves as the district hospital for the South 24 Parganas district.
 M R Bangur caters to the massive population of the district as well as adjoining metropolitan areas.
 Other important hospitals and nursing homes include - RSV, Bijoygar Government Hospital, Moore Avenue Polly Clinic, Tapan Sinha Memorial Hospital, Swiss Park Nursing Home Private Limited, Tollygunge Medical Hall, Arogya Maternity and Nursing Home, Medline Nursing Home, Apollo Clinic Bansdroni, Silver Line Eye Hospital, Calcutta Lions Netra Niketan, New Bangur Hospital and Cancer Research, Jissan International, Metro Railway Hospital, Tiss Path Lab, among others.